legionus/system-legion/README.md

   it in the `kernel/` subdirectory.
 * local - the archive contains installation-specific data and settings.
 Such as network settings, password hashes, private keys, etc.

-At boot time the make-initrd-pipeline-stateless[2] module is used which creates tmpfs, unpacks all three archives and transfers control there.

 # How to preserve changes?